Will a flat gasket seal

 Why a softer gasket is not always the solution

 It does not help when the damage creates a through-groove — a continuous channel from bore to atmosphere.
 Gasket material under typical bolt load will not reliably fill a deep radial scratch.
 The gasket conforms to the high points on either side of the groove but bridges across the groove opening.
-The bridge may seal at ambient and low pressure but fail under operating conditions as the gasket creeps and the bridge collapses into the groove.
+A bridge across a groove can leave an uncontrolled leak path even if an initial ambient check appears satisfactory.

 Reading the gasket you removed